 - Fragrant gardenia plants

-The coffee grounds also contain nitrogen, which is very important to the plants.
-The coffee grounds will create a ring of protection keeping the slugs, snails and ants away from plants such as tomatoes, strawberries, lettuce among others.
+The coffee grounds also contain nitrogen, which is very important to plants.
+The coffee grounds will create a ring of protection, keeping the slugs, snails, and ants away from plants such as tomatoes, strawberries, and lettuce, among others.

-The coffee grounds are also rich in nutrients such as phosphorus, copper, potassium, as well as magnesium.
-This makes them effective for making high quality liquid fertilizer.
+The coffee grounds are also rich in nutrients such as phosphorus, copper, potassium, and magnesium.
+This makes them effective for making high-quality liquid fertilizers.